nicklaw5/helix/README.md

 This project is a work in progress.
 Twitch has not finished all available endpoints/features for the Helix API, but as these get released they are likely to be implemented in this package.

+## Documentation & Examples

+All documentation and usage examples for this package can be found in the [docs directory](docs).
+If you are looking for the Twitch API docs, see the [Twitch Developer website](https://dev.twitch.tv/docs/api).

 ## Supported Endpoints & Features

 **Authentication:**